reginash99/Rescue-mate/README.md

 # Transcription

-The text "No data received yet." is displyed by default and the text "No transcription available." is displayed in case the received transcription is empty.
+The text "Press the record button to transcribe your audio" is displyed by default and the text "No transcription available." is displayed in case the received transcription is empty.
 Otherwise, the transcription is displayed as is.

+A side-panel can be opened by clicking on the notification bell button.
+This side-panel shows a filtered/enhanced transcription (if one exists).
+In case the audio was classified as clean, only raw transcription (trnascribed by Whisper only) will be available.
+A small _info_ button is also available at top right corner to explain this to the user.

 # History

-To show a history of transcriptions, a table with unique IDs, a timestamp, and a status (successful - not empty transcription, fail - empty transcription) is displayed.
+To show a history of transcriptions, a table with unique IDs, a timestamp, a status (successful - not empty transcription, fail - empty transcription) and _View_ button is displayed.
+Transcriptions are shown from the last 24 hours.
+Currently recorded transcriptions are received from the recording component as props and can be viewed by clicking on the _View_ button.

 # USER